aearns/TestProject/Readme.md

 -   **Display Results:** Shows the top 5 relevant results including Title, Author(s), and Published Date.
 -   **Save Favorites:** Select and save desired books to a local `saved_books.json` file.
 Saved books include Title, Author(s), and Published Date.
 -   **View Saved Books:** List all books previously saved by the user.
--   **Pagination :** Supports viewing additional search results beyond the initial 5.
+-   **Pagination:** Supports viewing additional search results beyond the initial 5.
--   **Rich TUI :** Utilizes the `rich` library for an enhanced and colorful terminal UI.
+-   **Rich TUI:** Utilizes the `rich` library for an enhanced and colorful terminal UI.

 ---